CompArchCam/ghost-threading-eval-micro2025/figure6/README.md

 Figure 6 of the paper compares the performance of Ghost Threading with different approaches (the baseline, state-of-the-art software prefetching technique, and parallelization technique via SMT) on an idle server.
+We aim to reproduce the results of the first three bars presented in this figure (i.e., the Ghost Threading compiler results are not included).

 # Check core affinity
 Before running the experiment, check the core affinity on your system in order to